huisenlim/EGL314TeamD/README.md

 ```
 This allows the code to be able to retrieve information for each distance from this list consistently without having to manually type it in every time.

-Return the minimum distance from the tag (point) to the centre of any active ghost.
+The function 'nearest_ghost_distance' returns the minimum distance from the tag (point) to the centre of any active ghost:
 ```python
 def nearest_ghost_distance(point):
     active = [g for g in Ghosts if g.get("active", True)]